Hebbel am Ufer

+The Hebbel am Ufer (HAU) is a German theater company and international performance center in Berlin.
+It has three physical locations (HAU1, HAU2, and HAU3), and a digital theatre (HAU4).

+History

-The Hebbel am Ufer (HAU) is a theater and international performance center based in Berlin.
-It was founded by combining three theaters in Kreuzberg, Berlin: Hebbel Theater (now called HAU1), Theater am Halleschen Ufer (theater at Hallesches Ufer) (now called HAU2) and Theater am Ufer (now called HAU3).
+HAU was founded in 2003, before the 2003/04 season, by combining three theaters in Kreuzberg, Berlin: Hebbel Theater (now called HAU1), Theater am Halleschen Ufer (theater at Hallesches Ufer) (now called HAU2) and Theater am Ufer (now called HAU3).

-Annemie Vanackere has been its artistic director since 2012.
-Its founding director was Matthias Lilienthal, who also invented the international best-selling theater project "X Homes" (also known as "X Apartments").
+The founding artistic director was Matthias Lilienthal until July 2012, when he was succeeded by the Belgian Annemie Vanackere.
+As of March 2024 Annemie Vanackere is artistic director of HAU.

+Locations

+HAU1 is at the old Hebbel Theater at Stresemannstr.
+29; HAU2 is at Hallesches Ufer 34; and HAU3 at Tempelhofer Ufer 10, Berlin.

+HAU4 is a digital space, online.

+Governance and funding

 The Hebbel am Ufer is funded with 4 million euros by the State of Berlin and various foundations and organizations in Berlin as well as in the rest of Germany.
 Its mission is to protect and support the tradition of the Hebbel Theater, which is to provide space and infrastructure for different international and national theater, dance and performance events.

 The HAU is known for international productions in various performing arts.
-Especially for younger generations of theater enthusiasts, HAU has become an important part of the cultural life in Germany.

-Artists (examples)

-Peaches, Gob Squad, Jérôme Bel, Neco Çelik, Big Art Group, Alvis Hermanis, Şermin Langhoff, Constanza Macras, Richard Maxwell, Xavier Leroy, Norton.Commander.Productions, Rimini Protokoll, Jochen Roller, Christoph Schlingensief, She She Pop, The Wooster Group, Baktruppen, alexandliane, newfrontears.